Skip to content

 • List mode:

-In large-scale monitoring scenarios, to avoid the tedious steps, time consumption, and potential omissions involved in manually handling numerous similar alerts, you can directly "mute" rules directly on the current page.
+In large-scale monitoring scenarios, to avoid the cumbersome steps, time consumption, and easy omissions caused by manually handling a large number of similar alerts, you can directly "mute" the rules on the current page.

-1. Hover over a single event and click Mute on the right;
+1. Hover over a single incident and click Mute on the right side;

 3. Confirm.